MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-J-West-Coast-Groundfish-Electronic-Monitoring-Program/section-660.604.md

 (iii) Review of the proposed self-enforcing agreement, if applicable.

-(5) *Self-enforcing agreement.* In the future, through a proposed and final rulemaking, NMFS may allow for and provide requirements related to the use of voluntary self-enforcing agreements.
-This agreement would allow a group of eligible vessels to encourage compliance with the requirements of this section through private, contractual arrangements.
-If such arrangements are used, participating vessel owners must submit the proposed agreement to NMFS for review and acceptance as part of the application process as provided under paragraphs (e)(1) and (3) of this section.
-The existence of a self-enforcing agreement among EM vessels does not foreclose the possibility of independent enforcement action by NMFS OLE or authorized officers.

-(f) *Changes to a NMFS-accepted VMP.* A vessel owner may make changes to a NMFS-accepted VMP by submitting a revised plan or plan addendum to NMFS in writing.
+(f) *Changes to a NMFS-accepted VMP or NMFS-approved self-enforcing agreement.* A vessel owner may make changes to a NMFS-accepted VMP by submitting a revised plan or plan addendum to NMFS in writing.
+A group may make changes to an approved self-enforcing agreement by submitting a revised agreement or agreement addendum to NMFS in writing.
 NMFS will review and accept the change if it meets all the requirements of this section.
-A VMP addendum must contain:
+A VMP or self-enforcing agreement addendum must contain:

-(1) The date and the name and signature of the vessel owner;
+(1) The date and the name and signature of the vessel owner, or designated representative for a self-enforcing agreement;

-(2) Address, telephone number, fax number and email address of the person submitting the addendum;
+(2) Address, telephone number, fax number and email address of the person submitting the revised plan or addendum; and

-(3) A complete description of the proposed VMP change.
+(3) A complete description of the proposed change.

 (g) *Change in ownership of a vessel.* If a vessel changed ownership, the new owner must apply for a new EM Authorization.